Best Home Loans in Singapore (2020) — How to Pick the Best Mortgage for Your Property

 However, it also comes with various eligibility conditions — such as a $14,000 combined income ceiling — and there’s that 2.6% interest rate to contend with.

 Banks, on the other hand, have few (if any) eligibility restrictions.
 They mainly care about your ability to pay them back.

 Unfortunately, there’s an element of risk as banks typically only offer floating rate packages for uncompleted properties.
 That’s bad news for those who would like the certainty of a fixed rate.

 A floating rate is just what it sounds like: The interest rate is variable, and is pegged to either a rate the bank sets, or the inter-bank rate SIBOR.
 (More on the difference between those later.)

-So if you do qualify for an HDB loan, you’ll have to decide whether this risk is worth taking on for the relatively small savings.
-It’s possible to start with the HDB loan and refinance with a bank later on if rates improve.
+Don’t forget though — if it can down, it can also go up.
+So if you do qualify for an HDB loan, you’ll have to decide whether this risk is worth taking on for the amount of savings.

 Home loans for HDB resale / built BTO — HDB loan vs bank loan